nf-core/methylseq/docs/usage.md

 Specify the path to a specific config file (this is a core Nextflow command).
 See the [nf-core website documentation](https://nf-co.re/usage/configuration) for more information.

-## Job resources

-### Automatic resubmission
+#### Custom resource requests

 Each step in the pipeline has a default set of requirements for number of CPUs, memory and time.
 For most of the steps in the pipeline, if the job exits with an error code of `143` (exceeded requested resources) it will automatically resubmit with higher requests (2 x original, then 3 x original).
 If it still fails after three times then the pipeline is stopped.

-### Custom resource requests

-Wherever process-specific requirements are set in the pipeline, the default value can be changed by creating a custom config file.
-See the files hosted at [`nf-core/configs`](https://github.com/nf-core/configs/tree/master/conf) for examples.

-Each step in the pipeline has a default set of requirements for number of CPUs, memory and time.
-For most of the steps in the pipeline, if the job exits with an error code of `143` (exceeded requested resources) it will automatically resubmit with higher requests (2 x original, then 3 x original).
-If it still fails after three times then the pipeline is stopped.

 Whilst these default requirements will hopefully work for most people with most data, you may find that you want to customise the compute resources that the pipeline requests.
 You can do this by creating a custom config file.
-For example, to give the workflow process `bismark_align` 32GB of memory, you could use the following config:
+For example, to give the workflow process `star` 32GB of memory, you could use the following config:

 ```nextflow
 process {